$200 Consignment Fee · 8% Commission · No Pass Out Fee · Soft Close · National Individualized Advertising

-New horses/ponies listed on Wednesday evening with 4 days of preview before bidding opens.
-Auctions close on Sunday evenings.
-Consignments need to have all required material before being listed.
+New horses/ponies listed on Wednesday evenings, closing on second Sunday evening, starting at 7pm CST.
+Consignments need to have all required materials submitted 1 day prior being listed.

-2. Once accepted, a consignment form will be sent to be completed electronically.
+2. Once accepted (please allow 3 business days to review), a consignment form will be sent to be completed electronically.

-3. After approval, all the following MUST submitted by 12pm CST the Tuesday before the sale.
+3. After approval, all the following MUST be submitted, via the online consignment form (step 2), by 12pm CST the Tuesday before the sale.

 a.
 Current Coggins (copy emailed)